v12technology/fluxtion/docs/cookbook/spring_integration.md

 - Create service interfaces that define the api of the banking app
 - Create implementing classes for the service interfaces
-- Create a spring config file defining instances the DI container will manage
+- Create a spring config file declaring instances the DI container will manage
 - Use Fluxtion annotations to export services and define event notification methods
 - Pass the spring config file to the Fluxtion compiler and generate the DI container AOT
 - Create an instance of the DI container and locate the service interfaces